Photograph by Heulwen Hudson

 To consolidate my practice I undertook an M.A. in Graphic Arts at the University of the West of England.
 My final project was to develop Mary Wollstonecraft’s 1787 unfinished story ‘The Cave of Fancy’ into a new, 300+ page photo-text novel.
 I have returned to UWE several times over the past few years as an associate lecturer.

-Inspiration for my work often comes from literature, history & philosophy.
+Inspiration for my work usually comes from literature, history, psychology & human relationships.
 In particular, work with a surrealist & gothic flavour.
 My projects usually result in narratives with gaps for readers to fill in.
-The relationship between the words & images in the work is non-mimetic: the images do not simply illustrate, or mimic the text.
-They aim to carry the narrative weight with the words.
-I believe the entertaining & accessible character of fiction, when printed in cheap zines, gives it power in engaging people in art projects & the issues they raise.
+The relationship between the words & images in the work is often non-mimetic: the images do not simply aim illustrate, or mimic the text.
+Both media carry the narrative.
+I believe the entertaining & accessible character of fiction, particularly when printed in cheap zines, gives it power in engaging people in art projects & the issues they raise.
 Particularly people who are not regular gallery visitors.

 I have been selected for projects for The Dee Valley, Ffotogallery & the Welsh Assembly & exhibited at the Format & Diffusion festivals.
-Several private companies have also commissioned residency projects from me including The Leadenhall Market and the architects behind the Arhaus Building in London.
+Several companies have also commissioned documentary photography and residency projects from me including Oxford University, The Leadenhall Market and the architects behind the Arhaus Building in Hackney, London.
 In 2022 I received funding from Arts Council Wales to produce a project about migration, crypto-currency & our evolution into ‘digital' humans.
 The first chapter of the project was made in Newport & included organising & conducting practical workshops with refugees & asylum seekers.
-Future chapters of the project are now in production.
-I’m currently finishing a large personal project set in a very non-digital late 80’s sub culture.
+I’m currently finishing a number personal projects including one about the evolution of skateboard and BMX in a very non-digital late 80’s sub culture.

 Publications